 This Recommendation uses the following terms defined elsewhere:

-3.1.1 media sink [IETF XYZ]: FIXTHIS

-3.1.2 media source [IETF XYZ]: FIXTHIS

-3.1.4 H.248 media stream [ITU-T H.248.1]: FIXTHIS
+3.1.1 Stream [ITU-T H.248.1]: Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.

-3.1.5 Stream Semantics: [IETF RFC 5888] the purpose for which the media streams are grouped.
+3.1.2 Stream Semantics [IETF RFC 5888]: the purpose for which the media streams are grouped.

+{Editor’s note: the notion of STREAM in the two above term definitions are not necessarily the same.
+I guess that there might be H.248 Stream descriptor configurations with 1:1 and 1:N mappings between "H.248 (media) stream" and "RFC 5888 (media) stream".}

 3.2 Terms defined in this Recommendation